avishayil/caponeme/README.md

 ## Getting Started

-- Make sure you have `awscli` installed on your terminal.
+- Make sure you have the latest version of `awscli` installed on your terminal.
 - Make sure you run this from the `us-east-1` (North Virginia) region on the AWS Console.

 ### Deployment